 If you are already comfortable practicing capsizes and wet exits and rolling, you may be able to skip this course and go directly into our school's RK120.
 Call us for an assessment of your existing skills; we may ask you to demo some skills in a river kayak or take a rolling refresher course before you take the RK120 course.

 This course starts at the beginning with how to: fit a kayak, hold a paddle, do a wet exit, and paddle a river kayak in a straight line where there isn't any current.
 Our instructors are patient and well trained to help students work through their anxieties about being upside down in kayak, doing wet-exits and rolls.
 By the end of the first session you'll be able to make a river kayak go where you want it to in flat water; in the second session we'll take you where there's a bit of current so you can begin to learn the art of crossing eddylines, ferrying, and catching eddies -- these are basic skills needed in order to run whitewater rivers.
 Note, a short rolling intro/refresher is included, but students who take this RK101 course without an existing roll will generally need to further their roll training after this course - see our 2-hour rolling lessons: RK103, RK203

 The goal of this course is to prepare you for success the first time you paddle down a Class II white water river.
 With this two day class and some additional rolling practice, you be ready for our RK 120 course - "River Kayak Training Trips Part 1".

-The second day's location will be announced at the end of the first day as it depends on river flows and the group's ability.
+Second day: Location will be announced at the end of the first day as it depends on river flows and the group's ability.

 Summer (June - Oct.): 9am-4pm on Saturday and 5 - 7 hours on Sunday